renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 We will be working with a couple of examples of data validation rules but many others exist.
-For an overview of data validation rules available in Google Sheets, check out the [support page on data validation](https://support.google.com/appsheet/answer/10107325?hl=en&ref_topic=10102053#:~:text=Data%20validation%20rules%20allow%20you,to%20constrain%20user%20entered%20values).
+For an overview of data validation options and rules available in Google Sheets, check out the [support page on data validation](https://support.google.com/appsheet/answer/10107325?hl=en&ref_topic=10102053#:~:text=Data%20validation%20rules%20allow%20you,to%20constrain%20user%20entered%20values).

 We will look at two examples: